cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ### <a id='upload'></a>App fails to upload ###

+Verify that:

-* Verify that your app does not exceed the maximum size allowed by Cloud Controller.
+* Your app does not exceed the maximum size allowed by Cloud Controller.

-* Verify that your network connection is not slow and causing the upload to time out.
+* Your network connection is not causing the upload to time out.
 If you are seeing `500` errors, a slow network connection may be at fault.

-* If your app contains a large number of files and is failing to upload, it sometimes helps to push the app repeatedly.
+If your app contains a large number of files and is failing to upload, it sometimes helps to push the app repeatedly.
 Each push uploads a few more files.
 Eventually, all files have uploaded and the push succeeds.